Issue: Justice Assistance Grant (JAG) Program

-In prior Congresses, Senator Patrick Leahy (D-VT) introduced legislation that would re-instate the strategic planning process in the disbursal of Byrne JAG funds.
+In the 114th Congress, Senator Patrick Leahy (D-VT) introduced legislation (S. 822) that would re-instate the strategic planning process in the disbursal of Byrne JAG funds.
 This would require that state courts and other criminal justice system stakeholders be consulted in the development of a comprehensive State-wide plan detailing how grants received will be used to improve the administration of the criminal justice system.
-Senator Leahy last introduced the Justice for All Reauthorization Act of 2013 (S. 822) on 4/25/13, but it died at the end of the 113th Congress.
+President Obama signed the bill on 12/16/16 making it PL 114-324.

 The history of JAG funding has been as follows:

 Preliminarily, the House/Senate spending committees have recommended $476M for JAG for FY 2017.
 This is an increase over FY2016 levels.
-After a year-end CR extended FY 2016 spending levels until April, the 115th Congress will impose its will on the FY 2017 appropriations and as well as for FY 2018.
+A year-end CR extended FY 2016 spending levels until April 2017, allowing the 115th Congress to impose its will on the FY 2017 appropriations, as well as for FY 2018.